Embroidermodder/libembroidery/README.md

 So libembroidery is going to be supported on:

-    * x86 systems as assembly (to aid writing assembly for other systems)
-    * avr systems as assembly (for arduino)
-    * arm systems as assembly (for other embedded systems)
     * C (by default)
     * C++ (also by default)
     * Java (for the Android application MobileViewer)